What is B2B intent data? Types, examples, and a practical workflow

 What is the difference between intent data and lead data?

-Lead data describes who the buyer or account is: role, company, size, industry, contact details, and fit.
-Intent data describes behavior or change: what they are researching, what moved, and why the timing might matter.
+Lead data describes who a buyer or account is, including role, company, industry, size, and contact details.
+Intent data describes observed behavior or change, including what happened, when it happened, and why the timing may matter.

 Is third-party intent data enough for outbound?